 Variety in a Culinary Career

-Culinary school prepares chefs for the heat of the kitchen, and specializing as a pastry chef creates a greater variety of career paths.
-In a pastry chef's culinary career, jobs can be found at bakeries, restaurants, hotels, resorts, cruise ships, higher learning institutions, and even independent businesses.
+Considering the dazzling variety of different desserts that exist, it shouldn't be a surprise that there are a great many different kinds of pastry chefs as well.
+In a pastry chef's culinary career, jobs can be found at bakeries, restaurants, hotels, resorts, cruise ships, higher learning institutions and even independent businesses.

-Maybe you'd like a job as a pastry chef at a corner bakery, thriving in the fast pace of an intimate setting.
-Or work toward a higher profile pastry chef position, in a hotel restaurant or seaside resort.
-You can also be a pastry chef who specializes in wedding cakes, enjoying the stability of the $40 billion-a-year wedding industry.
+Maybe you'd like a job as a pastry chef at a corner bakery, thriving in the pace of an intimate setting.
+Or perhaps you'd prefer to work toward a higher profile pastry chef position, in a hotel restaurant or seaside resort.
+You can also be a pastry chef who specializes in wedding cakes, enjoying the benefits of the $40 billion-a-year wedding industry.

 An Auspicious Culinary Career

 One pastry chef, Thaddeus DuBois, likes the variety his culinary career affords him.
 Mr. DuBois' first stop wasn't culinary school; he studied piano and composition instead, working at a bakery part-time.
 He then started his culinary education at a culinary institute on the east coast.
 After culinary school and some experience in the industry, he worked as a pastry chef at a resort in Atlantic City before opting for a more auspicious culinary post--the White House.
 He was the first family's pastry chef for 18 months before returning to his former job.
 How's that for variety?

 With all the work it takes to be a pastry chef, some pastry lovers will find it suits them just fine.
 When asked about the low point of her culinary career, pastry chef Angie Boyd replied, "Low point?
 With chocolate and sugar--there is no low point."